Lifestyle

 electric car charging

-• Use EV Charging Apps: Familiarise yourself with apps that show the locations of charging stations around Singapore.
+1. Use EV charging apps: Familiarise yourself with apps that show the locations of charging stations around Singapore.
 These apps often include route planners that help you map out charging points, especially useful for long-distance drives.

-• Maintain Battery Levels Between 20% and 80%: EV batteries perform best when they’re kept in this range.
-Make sure to recharge your electric car long before it drops below 20%, rather than waiting until it’s critically low.
+2. Maintain battery levels between 20 percent and 80 percent: EV batteries perform best when they’re kept in this range.
+Make sure to recharge your electric car long before it drops below 20 percent, rather than waiting until it’s critically low.

-• Plan Charging Stops on Longer Trips: If you’re heading out on a long journey, mark charging stations along your route and plan stops to top up your battery.
+3. Plan charging stops on longer trips: If you’re heading out on a long journey, mark charging stations along your route and plan stops to top up your battery.
 This will give you peace of mind and prevent any unexpected power shortages.

-Charge to 100% for Long Drives: While it’s not necessary for daily use, charging your EV to full capacity before long trips ensures you start with maximum range.
+4. Charge to 100 percent for long drives: While it’s not necessary for daily use, charging your EV to full capacity before long trips ensures you start with maximum range.
 However, avoid overcharging regularly, as it can impact battery health over time.

-• Drive at a Moderate Speed: EVs tend to be more efficient at lower speeds.
+5. Drive at a moderate speed: EVs tend to be more efficient at lower speeds.
 When on expressways or long drives, try to maintain a steady speed of around 80 km/h to maximise your range.

-EV batteries are designed to last for the long haul, typically around 8 to 10 years or 100,000 to 150,000 miles.
+EV batteries are designed to last for the long haul, typically around eight to ten years or 100,000 to 150,000 miles.
 However, like all batteries, they will gradually degrade over time, which can lead to a reduced driving range.
 This degradation is a normal part of an EV’s lifecycle, and most manufacturers offer warranties that reflect this expected lifespan.

 The good news is that proper care and maintenance can extend your EV battery’s lifespan.
-As mentioned earlier, keeping your charge level between 20% and 80%, avoiding exposure to extreme temperatures, and opting for slower charging when possible can all help preserve your EV battery’s health.
+As mentioned earlier, keeping your charge level between 20 percent and 80 percent, avoiding exposure to extreme temperatures, and opting for slower charging when possible can all help preserve your EV battery’s health.

 Owning an electric car comes with unique considerations, and being prepared for unexpected situations, like running out of charge or battery damage, is crucial.
 Having comprehensive EV insurance can provide the peace of mind you need while on the road, ensuring you're covered in various scenarios.